Rehabilitation and line manager competencies

 In addition guidance for line managers, occupational health and human resource professionals is available here:

-In addition a checklist that managers can us to assess their performance in supporting colleagues back to work – providing an opportunity to note any points needing improvement is provided here:
+A checklist that managers can use to assess their performance in supporting colleagues back to work – providing an opportunity to note any points needing improvement is provided here: